SCKelemen/color/COLOR_SPACE_ARCHITECTURE.md

    - Carries space metadata
    - Operations work in native space

-3. **Reference Space**: XYZ (or OKLAB for perceptually uniform operations)
+3. **Reference Space**: Single canonical reference = XYZ (D65)
-   - All inter-space conversions go through reference space
+   - All inter-space conversions go through XYZ (D65) with chromatic adaptation as needed
-   - Provides lossless conversion hub
+   - Provides the lossless conversion hub
+   - Perceptual “working” space: OKLCH is used for operations (lighten/darken/saturate), but conversions still route through XYZ as the only reference hub (no second reference space)

 ### Type System